Easter Bunny Bait Recipe (Easter Puppy Chow)

 This Easter Bunny Bait Recipe is sweet, crunchy, and super festive.
 Made with just eight ingredients, it’s a fun no-bake treat that’s quick to prepare and always delicious!

 If you’re a fan of Reindeer Chow, muddy buddies, or puppy chow, you’re going to adore this Easter puppy chow recipe!
-Similar to the Christmastime treat, it features powdered sugar, chocolate, and peanut butter.
+Similar to the Christmastime recipe, this festive Easter treat features powdered sugar, chocolate, and peanut butter.

 Then, we add holiday candies to make it extra festive.
 Virtually failproof, it comes together with minimal prep time, and you can easily customize it with different mix-ins.
 Make a large batch of this bunny bait trail mix for a family movie night, Easter baskets, or Easter celebrations!